 Hope’s extensive film credits include Dragonfly, Bruiser, Sweet Killing, Water Damage, Spreading Ground, Paris France, Fun, True Confections and The Life Before This.

 Her TV credits include the telefilms The Incredible Mrs. Ritchie, (which reunited Hope with her Love Streams co-star Gena Rowlands), An Unexpected Love, Stolen Miracle, Robocop, and opposite Tom Selleck in Jesse Stone: Thin Ice and Jesse Stone: Lost in Paradise.
+Most recently she starred in the Netflix series Slasher:Guilty Party, Season 2.
 She starred as Special Agent in Charge of the FBI in the ABC/Rod Lurie crime drama Line of Fire, opposite Donnie Wahlberg in Darren Starr's Runaway, and as the Attorney General to Geena Davis' president on Commander in Chief.
 Leslie has had recurring roles on Revolution, Everwood, The District and Chicago Hope, she has appeared on Star Trek: Deep Space 9, The Outer Limits and has starred in the Canadian mini-series H2O, Everest and Human Cargo.

 In her spare time Hope travels to exotic locales such as Peru, Turkey, The Faroe Islands, Iceland, Cambodia, Laos, Morocco, Myanmar, Laos, Cuba, China and the Ecuadorian jungle where she lived with the Hourani tribe in the rain forest.